Chriscbr/search-reminders/README.md

 - `get_metadata.js` may get injected to a page multiple times if the user switches tabs multiple times.
 Is this an issue (or can this be easily fixed)?
 Could lead to problems down the road, not sure.
-- BUG: `get_metadata.js` currently gets injected when the tab is 'switched' to, but not when the page is created or refreshed.
+- BUG: If you open the popup too soon after opening a new page, an error will occur, since `get_metadata.js` will not have started executing yet.
+Possible workarounds: ???
 - Sort TODOs into high/mid/low priority

 ## Project structure